* As an Amazon affiliate, this site earns from qualifying purchases.

 • GospelJohn 11:1-45: Jesus receives news that his friend Lazarus is seriously ill, but waits to visit him until after he has died.
 When Jesus arrives, he raises Lazarus from the dead, demonstrating his power over death and prompting many to believe in him.

-Mass Readings for 5th Sunday in Lent Year B
+Mass Readings for the 5th Sunday of Lent Year B

-See resources, homilies, and more for the 5th Sunday in Lent Year B readings here.
+See resources, homilies, and more for the 5th Sunday of Lent Year B readings here.

 • First Reading Jeremiah 31:31-34: God will make a new covenant with his people, which will be different from the old one.
 This new covenant will be written on the hearts of the people, enabling them to know God intimately and to obey him from the heart.